modernish/modernish/README.md

   Found on: zsh \<= 5.7.1
 * `BUG_MULTIBIFS`: We're on a UTF-8 locale and the shell supports UTF-8
-  characters in general (i.e. we don't have `WRN_MULTIBYTE`) – however, using multibyte characters as `IFS` field delimiters still doesn't work.
+  characters in general (i.e. we don't have `WRN_MULTIBYTE`) – however, using multi-byte characters as `IFS` field delimiters still doesn't work.
 For example, `"$*"` joins positional parameters on the first byte of `IFS` instead of the first character. (ksh93, mksh, FreeBSD sh, Busybox ash)
 * `BUG_NOCHCLASS`: POSIX-mandated character `[:`classes`:]` within bracket